Use your keyboard arrow keys to navigate

 Demographics

-In addition to the Library Use and Outcomes survey, City Library surveyed people that participated in the following library events:
+In addition to the Library Use and Outcomes survey, City Library surveyed people who participated in the following library events:

 • Book Club